 With his new contract, Cano is making $150,000 a game, but that doesn’t guarantee the former Yankee will run out grounders.
 That would be like me getting 150 grand per column and leaving off punctuation from time to time because I’m not in the mood; actually, I think Rick Reilly does that.

 (Column Intermission: Springbrook’s boys basketball team won three games in three nights to advance to the Maryland Class 4A state semifinals.
-When the Blue Devils won the region final – as Aaron Robinson made four of five three-pointers in the opening quarter – I nearly cried for the first time since watching “Rudy.”
+When the Blue Devils won the region final – as Aaron Robinson made 4 of 5 3-pointers in the opening quarter – I nearly cried for the first time since watching “Rudy.”
 And my stepson Isaiah Eisendorf has gotten so good, I might add him to my will and drop my brother; sorry, Steve.)

 Rick: “Sam, Ferrari wants you to work for him at the Blue Parrot.”